RISHI9922/MOTION.PYTHON.PKG/README.md

 License

-This project is licensed under Apache Software License.
+This project is licensed under Apache Software License 2.0.

 Acknowledgements